tenancy/docs/docs/hyn/5.4/installation.md

 ]
 ```

-Most often it makes sense to use either `system` or `tenant` as your default database connection setting; this is `DB_CONNECTION` in your `.env` file.
-This environment variable is assigned to the `default` key in the `config/database.php` configuration file.
+Most often it makes sense to use either `system` or `tenant` as your default database connection setting.
+For example, Laravel assigns the value from `DB_CONNECTION` in your `.env` file to the `default` key in the `config/database.php` configuration file.

-In case you use the `tenant` make sure to enable [early identification](identification) and configure
+In case you use `tenant` make sure to enable [early identification](identification) and configure
 a decent [fallback](fallback) later on.

 > There is no need to configure the `tenant` connection in the `database.php`